top of page

 In the ancient world the two seasons are summer and winter, six months each.
 Summer includes the current spring, and winter includes fall.
 Another such Underworld tale is that of Mesopotamian vegetation god Dumuzi, who commits a grievous faux pas.

-He gets punished for it and sent to the Underworld by Goddess Queen Inanna.
-In the end he's allowed to come back to the Overworld for six months, during which time his sister has to take his place.
-In the six months of Dumuzi's 'death' the land is hot and dry, and nothing will grow.
+In hotheaded wrath she commands Galla demons to take him to the Underworld.
+In the end he's allowed to come back for six months, during which time his sister takes his place.
+In the six months of Dumuzi's "death: the land is hot and dry, and nothing will grow.
+Life returns when he does.